brunj7/brunj7/README.md

-I am helping researchers to make their work more reproducible and collaborative
+I am helping researchers to make their analytical work more reproducible and collaborative

 **My website:** https://brunj7.github.io/